Henry Morgentaler: Career

 Morgentaler received his medical education from the Université de Montréal, graduating in 1953.
-After receiving his Canadian citizenship, he practiced medicine in the east end of Montreal.
+After receiving his Canadian citizenship, he practised medicine in the east end of Montreal.
 He started as a general practitioner in 1955 but increasingly specialized in family planning, becoming one of the first Canadian doctors to perform vasectomies, to insert intra-uterine devices, and to provide birth control pills to unmarried women.

 On October 17, 1967, he presented a brief on behalf of the Humanist Association of Canada before a House of Commons Health and Welfare Committee that was investigating the issue of illegal abortion.
 Morgentaler stated that women should have the right to safe abortion.
 The reaction to his public testimony surprised him: he began to receive calls from women who wanted abortions.
 Robert Malcolm Campbell and Leslie Alexander Pal wrote, "Henry Morgentaler experienced the [abortion] law's limitations directly in the supplications of desperate women who visited his Montreal office."
 Morgentaler's initial response was to refuse:

 "I hadn't expected the avalanche of requests and didn't realize the magnitude of the problem in immediate, human terms.
 I answered, 'I sympathize with you.
 I know your problem, but the law won't let me help you.
 If I do help you, I'll go to jail, I lose my practice—I have a wife and two children.
 I'm sorry, but I just can't!'"

 For a time he was able to refer the women to two other doctors who did abortions, but they became unavailable.
 There was no one to whom he could send them, and some of them were ending up in the emergency department after amateur abortions.
 He has said that he felt like a coward for sending them away and that he was shirking his responsibility.
-Eventually, in spite of the risks to himself—loss of career, prison for years or for life—he decided to perform abortions and, at the same time, challenge the law.
+Eventually, in spite of the risks to himself—loss of career, a prison term for years or for life—he decided to perform abortions and, at the same time, challenge the law.
 He knew from other doctors and from newspaper reports that women in Montreal had died from incompetently performed abortions.
 He knew that the women were determined to get abortions in spite of the danger to their health and lives.
 He knew that he could prevent those unnecessary deaths, so he determined to use civil disobedience to change the law.